 To ensure that all citizens, public agencies, and other interested parties have the opportunity to review and comment on performance reports on housing and community development activities and the use of CDBG, HOME, and ESG funds, the Commission ensures that the public is provided with reasonable and timely access to meetings, information, and records.
 A draft of the Consolidated Annual Performance and Evaluation Report (CAPER) is made available for public review for 15 days prior to submission to HUD and a notice of availability is published in the local newspaper.
-The dates of Public comment were September 3, 2021 through September 17, 2021.
-(Public Comments will be inserted here at the end of the public comment period).
+The dates of public comment were September 6, 2022 through September 21, 2022.
+[This section will be updated following conclusion of public comment period.
+X number of public comments were received...].
 Public service announcements, describing the CAPER's contents and its availability for comment, were distributed to local English- and Spanish-language radio stations.
 The draft is posted on the Commission's website in a format accessible to persons with disabilities and links are made available through email distribution lists and social media.
-Hard copies are available by request: call 707-565-7501 or email CDC@sonoma-county.org.
+Hard copies are available at the main library and by request: call 707-565-7501 or email CDC@sonoma-county.org.
 The draft CAPER is also distributed via email to interested parties and no-cost copies of the documents are provided to interested citizens that do not have Internet access, upon request.
-A public hearing to discuss the CAPER is held during the public comment period of the Community Development Committee's public monthly meeting (currently being conducted virtually via zoom) and a public notice of the hearing is published at least two weeks prior to the hearing date in English and Spanish on the Community Development Commission's web site.
+A public hearing to review the CAPER is held during the public comment period of the Community Development Committee and Cities and Towns Advisory Committee concurrent public meeting (currently being conducted virtually via zoom) and a public notice of the concurrent public hearings is published at least two weeks prior to the hearing date in English and Spanish on the Commission web site.
 Written comments will be accepted at cdc@sonoma-county.org.
 Oral comments will be received during the Community Development Committee public hearing via zoom.
 Members of the public who join the online meeting, either through their web browser online or by calling in, will be able to provide live public comment at specific points throughout the meeting.